alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

 ## Problem Statement
-We want to detect fraud transactions as many as possible, and at the same time, we want to reduce false negatives and false positives.
+We want to reduce misclassification of fraud and normal transactions.
-  - Any fraud transactions being misclassified as normal will be considered as false negatives.
-These will lead to fraud cost.
+  - Any fraud transactions being misclassified as normal is considered as false negatives.
+We will lose money.
-  - Any transactions (fraud and non-fraud) that are classified as fraud will be reviewed by the staff to check whether they are true fraud or not.
-Those true positives and false positives will lead to monitoring cost.

-**BUSINESS METRICS** : Fraud cost (false negative) and monitoring cost (true positive and false positive)
+  - Any normal transactions being misclassified as fraud is considered as false positives.
+Customer might stop using our products/services and move to other platforms.

+**BUSINESS METRICS** : Money loss (fraud cost) - calculated using false negative (measured by recall) **ADDITIONAL METRICS** : Customer Churn - calculated using false positive (measured by precision)

 ## Attribute Information
 - **Time** : Number of seconds elapsed between this transaction and the first transaction
 - **V1 - V28** : Unknown variables (may be result of a PCA Dimensionality reduction to protect user identities and sensitive features)
 - **Amount** : Amount of transactions
 - **Class**	: 1 (Fraud) and 0 (non-Fraud)
+Number of rows: 284,807

 ## Dataset
 <table border="1" class="dataframe">